01 · Overview

 Legacy Architecture

-Massive, complex spreadsheet system that's accumulated 40 years of workarounds and patches
+A massive, complex spreadsheet system that's accumulated 40 years of workarounds and patches

 System Problem